Top Investment Apps for New Investors

 Still, we highly recommend Stash or Sofi as the best stock investment apps for beginners who want to build their financial knowledge, which is key to good long-term investments.

-It can add up really quickly.
-If you’re just starting out with this whole investment thing, it is a great way to ensure you are earning interest on your newly discovered savings.
+It can add up quickly.
+If you’re just starting with this whole investment thing, it is a great way to ensure you are earning interest on your newly discovered savings.

 They also have a prediction interface that shows you what small changes to your account will do to your retirement savings.